bloominstituteoftechnology/Back-End-Quiz/README.md

   const Thing = mongoose.model('Thing', MySchema);
   ```
   * Feel free to use Resources.
 But don't reference any old code you've written.
 Google and the interwebs will suffice for you to find the information you need.
 PLEASE DO NOT: Copy and paste solutions to your file.
+  * ** It also may be a good idea to test your server with Postman before submitting the challenge.